fairyjump/Jasminejump.github.io/index.md

 ---
 layout: default
 title: Jasmine Yu's Project Page
 description: Welcome to my personal project page.
-I am actively seeking full-time opportunity as data analyst.
+I am actively seeking full-time opportunity as agiv data analyst.
 If you have a position, please reach me at jasmineyu113@gmail.com
 ---
 # My personal Summary
 - **Resume** is [here](/Jasmine_Resume.docx)

 I am a 2020 M.S.
 Business Analytic Candidate at College of William & Mary.
-I have a B.S.Statistic degree at Wake Forest Univerity.
-I am proficient in Python, R and SQL.
+I have a B.S.Honor Psychology degree and a math minor at University of Missouri.
+I am a data visualization lover and create several *Power BI* dashboards.
+I am also familiar with ETL process and capable of writing complex queries in _Python_ and _SQL_.

-- My summer internship at Global AI.(a startup in New York) is responsible for building imputation pipeline and data warehouse with data in gigabytes, deploying dashboard, machine learning models on HerokU and AWS EC2, and scraping large dataset from various source automatically in parallel.
+- My 2020 summer internship  at Global AI.(a startup in New York) is responsible for building ETL process to integrate data in gigabytes, creating and deploying dashboard to facilitate decision making process, and scraping large dataset from various source automatically.

-- My capstone for verizon built a predictive model to accurately forcast the population growth and then designed a optimization model to select cell tower location.
-Our combined model approximately saved over 5 millions budget.
+- My master degree capstone with Riverside Health System builds model on 8 gigabytes data to accelerate the medication verification time.
+- I have one year experience work in a Beijing Consulting firms as Business analyst and solve several cases for clients
+- I also have two year experience in University's psychology labs where I apply my machine learning knowledge to solve real world problem.
+- I am a life-long volunteers.
+I love cats and dogs and I used to have a Guinea pig and two cats.

 # Why Do I create this site